gpbl/react-day-picker/docs/docs/modifiers.md

 ## Examples

-A CSS modifier (as in [BEM-like syntax](https://css-tricks.com/bem-101/)) is added to each day cell when a day matches a modifier.
+A CSS modifier is added to each day cell when a day matches a modifier.
 You set the day modifiers with the `selectedDay`, `disabledDays` or `modifiers` props.
 Examples:

 * To add a `.DayPicker-Day--selected` CSS class to the February, 12th 2017 cell: